Dioptas/Dioptas/Documentation/calibration.rst

     LaB\ :sub:`6` \  2D diffraction image with the first ring selected.

-If the default automatic peak finding fails (if it does select other peaks in addition to the first diffraction ring) there are several options:
+If the default automatic peak searching fails (if it does select other peaks in addition to the first diffraction ring) there are several options:

 * perform the automatic peak search on a different ring.

-  - change the current peak number
+  - change the current ring number
-  - and select the corresponding peak
+  - and select the a peak on this ring

-* choose single peak search, which will search the highest intensity peak around the click position, whereby the size of the search area is defined byt the SPS search size
+* choose single peak search, which will search the highest intensity peak around the click position, whereby the size of the search area is defined byt the *search size*

   - then search one peak for one diffraction ring (the current peak number will automatically increase)
   - or deselect the automatic increase checkbox and click several spots on the first ring, or any ring you like (with